Legal Retrieval for Public Defenders: Empirical Evaluation of Retrieval Models and Rerankers

 \paragraph{Domain Adaptation.} We additionally experiment with legal domain adaptation, another method to add domain knowledge to models.
-We further pre-train a ModernBERT-large checkpoint on 30B tokens of US case law opinions using the masked language modeling objective.
-This domain-adapted checkpoint, if further fine-tuned on the optimized synthetic dataset, achieves a Recall@5 of 27.1, compared to a vanilla ModernBERT-large checkpoint fine-tuned on the same dataset, which achieves 26.2 instead (-0.9).
+We take a ModernBERT-large checkpoint further pre-trained on 30B tokens of US case law opinions using the masked language modeling objective from \citep{stammbach2026legaldomainadaptationmodern}.
+Fine-tuning this domain-adapted checkpoint on the optimized synthetic dataset achieves a Recall@5 of 23.4, outperforming a vanilla ModernBERT-large checkpoint fine-tuned on the same dataset (Recall@5=18.7, -4.7 percentage points).
 We show exact results in Appendix Table \ref{tab:modernbert_results}.